-Trump defends sharing 'terrorism' facts with Russians | The Japan Times
+Trump claims 'absolute right' to share info with Russia | The Japan Times

-WASHINGTON – President Donald Trump on Tuesday defended his right to share “facts pertaining to terrorism” and airline safety with Russia, saying in a pair of tweets he has “an absolute right” as president to do so.
+WASHINGTON – President Donald Trump on Tuesday claimed the authority to share “facts pertaining to terrorism” and airline safety with Russia, saying in a pair of tweets he has “an absolute right” as president to do so.

 Trump’s tweets did not say whether he revealed classified information about the Islamic State group, as published reports have said and as a U.S. official told The Associated Press on Tuesday.

 The White House has pushed back against those reports, but has not denied that classified information was disclosed in the May 10 meeting between Trump and Russian diplomats.

-In a pair of tweets, the president responded to a firestorm of criticism triggered by the reports.
+The Kremlin dismissed the reports as “complete nonsense.”

+The news reverberated around the world as countries started second-guessing their own intelligence-sharing agreements with the U.S.

+A senior European intelligence official told the AP his country might stop sharing information with the United States if it confirms that Trump shared classified details with Russian officials.
+Such sharing “could be a risk for our sources,” the official said.

+The official spoke only on condition that neither he nor his country be identified, because he was not authorized to discuss the matter publicly

-“I wanted to share with Russia (at an openly scheduled W.H. meeting) which I have the absolute right to do, facts pertaining…to terrorism and airline flight safety.
-Humanitarian reasons, plus I want Russia to greatly step up their fight against ISIS & terrorism,” Trump tweeted.
+At the White House, Trump said in his tweets, “I wanted to share with Russia (at an openly scheduled W.H. meeting) which I have the absolute right to do, facts pertaining … to terrorism and airline flight safety.
+Humanitarian reasons, plus I want Russia to greatly step up their fight against ISIS & terrorism.”

 Trump shared details about an Islamic State terror threat related to the use of laptop computers on aircraft with Russian Foreign Minister Sergey Lavrov and Russian ambassador to the U.S. Sergey Kislyak, a senior U.S official said.
 The classified information had been shared with the president by an ally, violating the confidentiality of an intelligence-sharing agreement with that country, the official said.